-We are pleased to invite applications for a new full-time staff position at MARCH, located in the Cooper Street Historic District on the campus of Rutgers-Camden.
-The primary responsibility of the Public Historian in Residence will be to serve as co-editor of The Public Historian, the journal of the National Council on Public History, in particular to provide the perspective of a public history practitioner.
-The person filling this position also will contribute to publications, projects, and events that support public history initiatives of MARCH and the Department of History, including mentorship of public history interns.
-Ideal candidates will be public history professionals with substantial experience in practice and established networks of contacts in the field.
-Minimum three to five years’ experience in public history practice and bachelor’s degree required (master’s degree preferred).
-The position requires excellent oral, written, and interpersonal communication skills, and knowledge or expertise in technology sufficient to permit participating in discussions about digital initiatives that may impact on journal publishing.
-To apply, submit a cover letter, resume, and list of references no later than Friday, April 19, online here.
-(Also link here for additional information about salary and benefits classification.)
+We are pleased to invite applications for a full-time staff position at MARCH, located on the campus of Rutgers-Camden.
+The primary responsibility of the Public Historian in Residence will be to serve as co-editor of The Public Historian, the journal of the National Council on Public History.
+The individual hired as co-editor will be expected to provide, in particular, the perspective of a public history practitioner and to build connections between the journal and NCPH’s various digital publications and venues, such as the Public History Commons and History@Work.
+In his/her role as Public Historian in Residence, the person filling this position will contribute to publications, projects, and events that support the public history initiatives of MARCH and the Department of History.
+Ideal candidates will have familiarity with debates and practices from around the public history field and will be public history professionals with substantial experience in practice who have established networks of contacts in the field, preferably in the New Jersey/Philadelphia area.
+The most competitive candidates will also have an understanding of scholarly publishing and knowledge or expertise in technology sufficient to permit participating in discussions about digital initiatives and platforms that are shaping scholarly and professional publishing and communications today.
+Five years’ experience in public history practice and master’s degree in public history or a related field are required.
+The position requires excellent oral, written, and interpersonal communication skills.
+To apply, submit a cover letter, resume, and list of references no later than Friday, March 20, online here:

 With regret, but also with pride, we announce that MARCH is undergoing some transition as very talented staff members take the next steps in their careers.
 Mary Rizzo, who has been Public Historian in Residence and co-editor of the journal The Public Historian, is moving to Rutgers-Newark to become Assistant Professor of Professional Practice and Associate Director of Public and Digital Humanities Initiatives in the American Studies Program and History.